iplana47/Smilei/doc/Sphinx/Use/namelist.rst

   cylindrical symmetry, i.e. only one azimuthal mode.
 Therefore, to use it the user must choose ``number_of_AM = 1``.

-Contrarily to a standard Laser initialized with the Silver-Müller boundary conditions, the laser envelope will be entirely initialized inside the simulation box at the start of the simulation.
+Contrarily to a standard ``Laser`` initialized with the Silver-Müller boundary conditions, the laser envelope can be initialized either entirely inside the simulation box at the start of the simulation (default method) or as a standard ``Laser`` through boundary conditions at the left ``x`` border of the window.
+See ``envelope_initialization`` for more details.

 Currently only one laser pulse of a given frequency propagating in the positive `x` direction can be speficified.
-However, a multi-pulse set-up can be initialized if a multi-pulse profile is specified, e.g. if the temporal profile is given by two adjacents gaussian functions.
+However, a multi-pulse set-up can be initialized e.g. if the envelope profile is given by two adjacents gaussian functions.
 The whole multi-pulse profile would have the same carrier frequency and would propagate in the positive `x` direction.
 For the moment it is not possible to specify more than one laser envelope profile, e.g. two counterpropagating lasers, or two lasers with different carrier frequency.